micktaiwan/meteor-vermongo/README.md

 ## Currently provides

-* automatic versioning of collection documents
+* automatic versioning of collection documents, including removal
 * helper to access old versions of documents
 * option for automatic timestamping
-* option for automatic logging userId
+* option for automatic userId logging
 * option for ignoring some updated fields